Durrani Empire: Third Battle of Panipat

 The Mughal power in northern India had been declining after the death of Emperor Aurangzeb, who died in 1707.
 In 1751–52, the Ahamdiya treaty was signed between the Marathas and Mughals, when Balaji Bajirao was the Peshwa.
 Through this treaty, the Marathas controlled virtually the whole of India from their capital at Pune and the Mughal rule was restricted only to Delhi (the Mughals remained the nominal heads of Delhi).
 Marathas were now straining to expand their area of control towards the Northwest of India.
 Ahmad Shah sacked the Mughal capital and withdrew with the booty he coveted.
 To counter the Afghans, Peshwa Balaji Bajirao sent Raghunathrao.
 He defeated the Rohillas and Afghan garrisons in Punjab and succeeded in ousting Timur Shah and his court from India and brought Lahore, Multan, Kashmir and other subahs on the Indian side of Attock under Maratha rule.
 Thus, upon his return to Kandahar in 1757, Ahmad was forced to return to India and face the formidable attacks of the Maratha Confederacy.

 Ahmad Shah declared a jihad (or Islamic holy war) against the Marathas, and warriors from various Afghan tribes joined his army, including the Baloch people under the command of Khan of Kalat Mir Nasir I of Kalat.
 Suba Khan Tanoli (Zabardast Khan) was selected as army chief of all military forces.
 Early skirmishes were followed by victory for the Afghans against the much larger Maratha garrisons in Northwest India and by 1759 Ahmad Shah and his army had reached Lahore and were poised to confront the Marathas.
 Ahmad Shah Durrani was famous for winning wars much larger than his army.
 By 1760, the Maratha groups had coalesced into a big enough army under the command of Sadashivrao Bhau.
 Once again, Panipat was the scene of a confrontation between two warring contenders for control of northern India.
 The Third Battle of Panipat (14 January 1761), fought between largely Muslim and largely Hindu armies was waged along a twelve-kilometer front.
-Despite decisively defeating the Marathas, what might have been Ahmad Shah's peaceful control of his domains was disrupted by many challenges.
-As far as losses are concerned, Afghans too suffered heavily in the Third Battle of Panipat.
-This weakened his grasp over Punjab which fell to the rising Sikh misls.
 There were rebellions in the north in the region of Bukhara.
 The Durranis decisively defeated the Marathas in the Third Battle of Panipat on 14 January 1761.
 The defeat at Panipat resulted in heavy losses for the Marathas, and was a huge setback for Peshwa Balaji Rao.
 He received the news of the defeat of Panipat on 24 January 1761 at Bhilsa, while leading a reinforcement force.
 Besides several important generals, he had lost his own son Vishwasrao in the Battle of Panipat.
 He died on 23 June 1761, and was succeeded by his younger son Madhav Rao I.